trami18/SXS-BBH-Orrery/README.md

 :wavy_dash: IMPORTANT: All of these scripts need to be in the same directory!!!

-- Mega_Csv_Writer.py, creates csv files that contains everything needed for the main script.

-- get_post_shift.py, creates csv files containing a list of shift times for each specific simulation in the order.
+- ```OrreryGuts.py``` creates csv files that contains everything needed for the main script.creates csv files containing a list of shift times for each specific simulation in the order.

--  PreRingdown_Overhead.py and Ringdown_Overhead.py, are the scripts that load   everything in paraview ready to create animation.
+-  ```Inspiral.py``` and ```Ringdown.py``` are the scripts that load everything in paraview ready to create animation.

 - Gravitational Wave Plot Script , creates png of wave plots with transparent background.